Return to Photo Index Return to Clickable Map Return to Home Page

 Zamosc, Poland

-Striking view up to the highest summits in Poland with peaks towering above 8,000 feet -
+Striking view up to Poland's highest summits with peaks towering above 8,000 feet -

 Tatra Mountains, near Zakopane, Poland